hmrc/hmrc-email-renderer/CONTRIBUTING.md

   * If you just have a static template, you can use `MessageTemplate`.
 5. That's it!

+## Content recommendations

+One of our priorities is to make sure that the content of our emails doesn't lead the user to mark the messatge as spam.
+Here are some recommendations we came up with:

+* **Salutation in the email**: if the data is available in your service, it's good to include a salutation at the beginning of the email (e.g. Dear Mr. John Smith...)
+* **Avoid using acronyms**: in the message body make sure you are using the full name (e.g. "Self Assessment" instead of "SA")
+* When closing a message, **specify your identity within the HMRC organisation**: we usually recommend a closing line that looks like: https://github.com/hmrc/hmrc-email-renderer/blob/master/app/uk/gov/hmrc/hmrcemailrenderer/templates/digitalcontact/newMessageAlertSA316_A_detailed.scala.html#L10  It is important to clearly identify the sender as much as possible.
+It's strongly discouraged the closing form "from HMRC".
+* Help the user understanding **why he's receiving the message**: we use to add some information about why they are receiving this email, it helps to avoid the recipient to mark it as spam, for example: https://github.com/hmrc/hmrc-email-renderer/blob/master/app/uk/gov/hmrc/hmrcemailrenderer/templates/digitalcontact/newMessageAlertSA316_A_detailed.scala.html#L8-L9
+* Last but not least: **review the content** for typos or grammar mistakes.

 ## Links in templates

 For security reasons, it is currently **HMRC policy that there are no links in emails**, either in HTML or plain text, hyperlinked or not.